Published Mar 11, 2026 3 Min Read

 Important sections of the Advocates Act, 1961

-The Advocates Act, 1961 governs the legal profession in India.
-Some key sections include:
+The Advocates Act, 1961 governs the legal profession in India and lays down the framework for the practice of law.

 How to choose the right advocate for your case

-• Choose an advocate with experience in the relevant area of law
+• Choose an advocate who has experience in the relevant area of law.

-• Discuss legal fees and timelines clearly in advance
+• Discuss legal fees and expected timelines for the case in advance.

 Conclusion